 Every rich content website loses its semantic coherence somewhere.
 The difference is knowing where and why.
 AuthorityGrid surfaces the machine-readable layer as an operational concern and reduces the hidden side effects of legacy plugin output and old templates.

-1️⃣ Install & Baseline
+1️⃣ Diagnose & Scope

-2️⃣ Classify & Govern
+3️⃣ Classify & Govern

 Assign page purposes, configure visibility modes, review conflict detection, set Schema Authority Mode per type, and define which modules enrich which pages.
 Keep what already works.
 Govern what drifts.
 Enrich what matters.
+Document which contents are allowed to emit which public metadata signals.

-3️⃣ Validate & Operate
+4️⃣ Validate & Operate

 v2.71.0 — Governance Intelligence